erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 It has a default return size well suited for 32-bit Erlang systems, and it has a `Range` argument.
 The range capping is done with a simple `rem` in C (`%`) which is much faster than in Erlang.
-This works good only for ranges much smaller than 32-bit.
+This works good only for ranges much smaller than 32-bit as in if the range is larger than 16 bits the bias in the range capping starts to be noticable..

 Alas this solution does not perform well in [PRNG tests].